 J. Alton Hosch served as dean of the Law School for 29 years (1935-1964).
 The J. Alton Hosch Collection contains items from his personal library, mementos, and photos.
-Dean Hosch had served in the Army reserve since his college gradution and in 1941 he was called into active service.
+Dean Hosch had served in the Army reserve since his college graduation and in 1941 he was called into active service.
 During the war he was assigned to the Judge Advocate General's Contract Division.
 After the war Dean Hosch was assigned to the International Military Tribunal for the Far East, Tokyo, Japan where he assisted in the trial of Japanese officers charged with war crimes.
 One of the unique items in the collection is a paper fan signed by the defendants including Hideki Tojo.
 As Prime Minister of Japan in 1941 Tojo was directly responsible for the attack on Pearl Harbor.

 Another special item is a photograph of Dean Hosch in an elegant tuxedo, with a bottle of Coca-Cola, at the 1939 premier of Gone With the Wind.
 The Law Library's annex was named for Dean Hosch.
 View our online guide for more images and information about Dean Hosch.

-Professor Sohn began to build his extensive collection as a young man.
-He continued to add to this private library through years of working with the United Nations and the United States government as well as decades of teaching at Harvard Law School, the University of Georgia School of Law, and George Washington University School of Law.
+Professor Louis B. Sohn began to build his extensive collection as a young man.
+He continued to add to this private library through years of working with the United Nations and the United States government as well as decades of teaching at Harvard Law School, the University of Georgia School of Law and George Washington University School of Law.
 Professor Sohn built his collection around situations he perceived as impacting international relations.
 He collected books on history, philosophy, religion, demographics, customs, economics, geography, language and, of course, law.
 As a result of this extraordinary effort, a researcher can assemble a full, three-dimensional picture of the conditions that prevailed as the situation developed.

 Phillips Nuremberg Trials Collection